 Such a turning-around will lead individuals and nations to realize that “self-limitation comes into its own as the most natural principle to live by.”
 This means, contrary to Progressive ideology, that “infinite progress” and unlimited freedom are impossible.

 For contemporary Russia, Solzhenitsyn insists on one particular way of healing its soul—knowing and moving to its true home, the Russian Northeast, that is, Siberia.
 While startling, this is no more bizarre than Crime and Punishment’s Raskolnikov repenting of his murders after exile there.
 The Russian state must undergo its own repentance.
 We should recall that Raskolnikov is prodded into confession through the grilling by a Socratic detective.
-(For a contrary view of Raskolnikov as precursor of Lenin, see Harry V. Jaffa’s essay on three murders and the atrophying moral consciousness of the west.
+(For a contrary view of Raskolnikov as precursor of Lenin, see Harry V. Jaffa’s essay on three murders and the atrophying moral consciousness of the west (link no longer available).